 Rickets is a condition that affects bone development in children.
 It causes the bones to become soft and weak, which can lead to bone deformities.

 Find out about what happens in root canal treatment, including how it's performed, how long it takes and how successful it is.

 Rosacea is a common long-term skin condition that mainly affects the face.
 It's more common in women, but can be worse in men.
 It can get worse if it's not treated.

 Rubella (german measles) is a viral infection that's now rare in the UK.
 It's usually a mild condition.

-Find out more about ringworm including associated symptoms and how it can be treated.
+Ringworm is a fungal infection that causes a rash.
+Find out about the symptoms and how it can be treated.